 37.29 c) general knowledge of the Regulations applying to radiotelephone communications and specifically of that part of those Regulations relating to the safety of life.

 37.30 2) For aircraft radiotelephone stations and aircraft earth stations operating on frequencies allocated exclusively to the aeronautical mobile service or the aeronautical mobile-satellite service, each administration may itself fix the conditions for obtaining a radiotelephone operator’s restricted certificate, provided that the operation of the transmitter requires only the use of simple external switching devices.
 The administration shall ensure that the operator has an adequate knowledge of radiotelephone operation and procedure particularly as far as distress, urgency and safety are concerned.
 This in no way contravenes the provisions of No. 37.2.
 [Comment: is this desireable and is it not implying there is no need for a common licencing regime which goes against the ICAO Convention]

+[Comment: to be confirmed and in any case, the proposal is not linked to the 1.10 (WRC-19) and may require a new agenda item for the following WRC]

 37.31 § 10 A radiotelephone operator’s certificate shall show whether it is a general certificate or a restricted certificate and, in the latter case, if it has been issued in conformity with the provisions of No. 37.30.